-Dru Era is delighted to be the number one brand for Ceylon Cinnamon in the world.
-We ship Ceylon Cinnamon worldwide directly from Ceylon the home of Ceylon Cinnamon.
+Dru Era is the number one brand for Ceylon Cinnamon in the world with a 5 star customer rating from around the world.

 Ceylon Cinnamon is also called true Cinnamon or real Cinnamon and Ceylon produces over 90% of the world’s supply.